|Cycle||Type||Proposal deadline||Cycle begins||Cycle ends|

 LaserNetUS encourages scientists from diverse fields to propose experiments utilizing the consortium's wide-ranging capabilities.
 We are pleased to announce that proposals from international P.I.s will be accepted in Cycle 2.

 There is no cost to submit proposals or conduct experiments at the participating institutions.
-Users are generally responsible for their own travel and target expenses as well as any extraordinary consumables required by the experiment, though a request for supplemental funding from FES can be requested in proposal submission, if needed.
+Users are generally responsible for their own travel and target expenses as well as any extraordinary consumables required by the experiment.

 Proposal preparation guidelines are summarized below.
 Users will want to review the laser facility descriptions and contact local POCs to discuss technical capabilities and proposed experiments.

 We recommend that scientists describe well-posed experiments.
 Proposals must include brief discussions of the expected scientific or technological impact and anticipated feasibility and probability of success of experiments.
 Proposals that include a clear description of the expected schedule indicating the scope a better chance of fitting into a tightly constrained Run.